spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

 In the Unity Editor, you first need to make sure Burst compilation is **disabled** from **Jobs** > **Enable Burst Compilation**.
 Then you can build your workers from the SpatialOS menu by clicking **Build for cloud** > **All workers**.

-<%(Callout type="info" message="Building workers for the first time may take while.
-Why not make yourself a cup of tea while you wait?")%>
+<%(Callout type="info" message="Building workers for the first time may take while (about 10 minutes).
+Why not make yourself a cup of tea while you wait?
+Or check out [our Youtube channel](https://www.youtube.com/channel/UC7BE8B2yUeQxPvZytk47NYw/videos)?
+Or both!")%>

 ![SpatialOS menu in Unity]({{assetRoot}}assets/unity-spatialos-menu.png)

-> **It has finished building when:** You see the following message in the Unity Editor's Console window: `Completed build for Cloud target`
+> **It has finished building when:** You see the following message in the Unity Editor's Console window: `Completed build for Cloud target`.
+(You may want to only display Info and Error messages in the Console.)

 <%(Callout type="alert" message="If you encounter build errors, you might not have selected the build supports your game needs during your Unity setup. <br/><br/>
 * You need **Linux** build support.
 This is because server-workers in a cloud deployment run in a Linux environment.
 In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.<br/> <br/>